New body to get ex-prisoners into work

 Release Scotland will involve businesses, charities and government agencies to help people who have been in prison to get back into work.

-About a third of men in Scotland have a previous conviction, and for women the figure is about one in 10.
+The new body says research indicates about a third of men in Scotland have a previous conviction, and for women the figure is about one in 10.

-But research shows that three quarters of companies in the UK would not consider recruiting an ex-offender.
+However, 75% of UK companies would not consider recruiting an ex-prisoner.

-The new organisation Release Scotland aims to change attitudes, and to widen the understanding of the benefits that people who have been through the justice system can bring.
+Release Scotland will aim to change attitudes, and to widen the understanding of the benefits that people who have been through the justice system can bring.

 It has been set up as a partnership by major employers including Greggs, Virgin Trains, Timpson and Reed Global alongside the Scottish Chambers of Commerce.